 It integrates into your software deployment pipelines to automatically scan all your environments (eg. production, testing, staging, etc).

-That way, your SaaS application will have near-zero vulnerabilities every time you ship a new version.
+That way, your web application will have near-zero vulnerabilities every time you ship a new version.
 Besides, Cyber Chief is a vulnerability scanning tool eases your team's work and increases productivity while identifying and sealing all security loopholes with every line of code typed.

 Online or automated penetration testing tools mainly perform gray box and black box tests.
 But what do these two terms mean?